Raagul26/Raagul26/README.md

 - 🔭 I’m currently working on FrontEnd Development
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently learning Angular framework
 - 👯 I’m looking to collaborate on all projects
 - 💬 Ask me about anything
 - 📫 How to reach me: Github , LinkedIn